 - Add noodles and cook until done.

 If you’re a squash lover, check out these squash recipes.
 Zucchini lasagna for summer and butternut squash and cauliflower soup for winter.
+Roasted zucchini with feta and balsamic is a real treat too.
 If you’re a soup lover like me, check out chicken and wild rice soup, my kid’s favorite taco soup, chicken tortilla soup, vegetable beef soup and these soup recipes.
 I love easy dinner ideas!